 Cheddar was acquired in June 2019, and we consolidated Cheddar's results of operations and its assets and liabilities as of June 1, 2019.

 i24NEWS

-i24NEWS consists of three 24-hour global channels in New York, Paris, and Israel.
-Each channel provides global breaking news and world stories with a focus on the Middle East and Israel.
-In addition, i24NEWS allows viewers to access programming on i24NEWS.tv, the i24NEWS app available on Apple and Android products; the i24NEWS app on the Altice One Box; and i24NEWS OTT products on Amazon, Apple, and Roku devices. i24NEWS launched in English, French, and Arabic in July 2013.
+i24NEWS consists of three 24-hour global channels that provide global breaking news and world stories with a focus on the Middle East and Israel. i24NEWS launched in English, French, and Arabic in July 2013.